Safety Measures and Risk Assessment

 4. Experienced team

-Our office staff, guides and leaders are all highly trained and practiced with in-depth knowledge of their respective fields.
+Our office staff, guides and leaders are all highly trained and practised with in-depth knowledge of their respective fields.
 We empower leaders/guides with extensive knowledge in the adventure field.
 All our leader and guide are professional in the work they do and have undergone first aid training & high altitude medical training.

 5. Higher staff ratio